rakytap/sequential-quantum-gate-decomposer/README.md

 # Quantum Gate Decomposer

-Quantum Gate Decomposer (QGD) is an optimization method to decompose an arbitrary NxN Unitary matrix into a sequence of U3 and CNOT gates.
+Quantum Gate Decomposer (QGD) is a heuristic method to decompose an arbitrary NxN Unitary matrix into a sequence of U3 and CNOT gates.
-It is written in C/C++ providing a simple Python interface via [ctypes](https://docs.python.org/3/library/ctypes.html) and a possibility to run QGD as a standalone C executable.
+QGD library is written in C/C++ providing a Python interface via a [C++ extensions](https://docs.python.org/3/library/ctypes.html).
-The present package is supplied with automake tools to ease its deployment.
+The present package is supplied with Python and CMake tools to ease its deployment.
-The QGD package can be built with both Intel and GNU compilers, and link against various CBLAS libraries installed on the system.
+The QGD package can be built with both Intel and GNU compilers, and can be link against various CBLAS libraries installed on the system.
-(So far the CLBAS libraries of the GNU Scientific Library and the Intel MKL packages were tested.)
+(So far the CLBAS libraries of the GNU Scientific Library, OpenBLAS and the Intel MKL packages were tested.)
 In the following we briefly summarize the steps to build, install and use the QGD package.